 - 1. Exhibitors may exhibit one animal in the carcass show. - 2.
 Purebred and cross bred animals will compete in the same classes. - 3.
 The same weight restraints as market animals will apply. - 4.
 All animals found to be cryptorchid upon slaughter will be disqualified for prize money. - 5.
-All animals will be ultrasounded to determine the champion and reserve champion.
+Beef and swine will be judged on the rail to determine the champion and reserve champion.
+Lamb and goat will be determined by ultrasound.
+There will also be an on foot show prior to loading animals out for slaughter.
+Places will also be awarded for on foot classes.